dgonzalb/BambooPaymentDoc/content/en/docs/_index.md

 linkTitle: "Payins Integration Guide"
 date: 2023-03-02
 description: >
-  Bamboo Payments let the merchants accept payments by supporting all the payment methods available in each country.
+  Bamboo Payments lets the merchants accept payments by supporting all the payment methods available in each country.
 menu:
   main:
     name: Payins